nathanMcL/nathanMcL.github.io/ReadMe.md

 ...TODO: Find professional websites that have `accessibility` features.
 See if the sites have a `Skip to main content` option, and test it.
 How does their site focus on the `main content`?<br>
 I understand there might not be a standard visual focus identifier, because to me, an identifier could be some sort of visually noticeable focusable change.<br>
 I'm not sure, so it could be a little star that appears and glows to where the main content starts for 10 seconds, then disappears.
 This isn't that serious, but I noticed it and want to better understand.<br>

+### (05/13/2025.1030) `NVDA` Screen Reader

+I downloaded and set up the `NVDA` software.
+The Software is intended to assist technology users without sight or other needs.
+I probably used the software for about ten minutes.
+I used it on my MacN_iT site ( `https://nathanmcl.github.io/index.html` ).<br>
+I quickly realized that my site was still missing the necessary code to `enable` `AT` users' software to read my front-facing text or even describe the little robot image and title.<br>
+Much to do!!!<br>

 ### About (me/the team/your brand)